GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 All new versions of our 'summary derivative products' will be affected by this change (but existing versions of the products will not be changed).
 These products are [DEA Geometric Median and Median Absolute Deviation (GeoMAD)](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/), [DEA Water Observations Statistics (Landsat)](/data/product/dea-water-observations-statistics-landsat/), [DEA Fractional Cover Percentiles](/data/product/dea-fractional-cover-percentiles-landsat/), [DEA Mangroves](/data/product/dea-mangrove-canopy-cover-landsat/), and [DEA Land Cover](/data/product/dea-land-cover-landsat/).

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

-## 2024-07-12: DEA Sandbox outage

-The DEA Sandbox is currently experiencing an outage that may cause users to be unable to log in.
-We are working to resolve this issue.

 ## 2024-07-01: External data products now featured on the Knowledge Hub